 We are committed to making these resources accessible to our leaders and members and the wider community in the interest of inter-generational learning and the value of learning from history.

-- Donate Church programmes, significant sermons, newsletters;
+- donate Church programmes, significant sermons, newsletters etc.

-- Offer a copy of your thesis/publications
+- offer a copy of relevant thesis/publications.

 Heritage Ministries in the Church of God